-Sending data to external channels is highly useful if you want to send some of Expedition's numbers/data to your instrument system for display on deck.
-For example you might want to display target speed when sailing a windward leeward course, or polar percentage when sailing a reaching course.
-There are 16 external channels available for this purpose.
+Expedition can send data to Garmin displays.
 Simply choose the desired channel and select the number/function from the drop down menu.
 Note that you can also select one of Expedition's alternating numbers here.

 Selecting the damped check-box next to any external channel will cause damped data to be output.